top of page

 "Beliefs are hypotheses to be tested, not treasures to be guarded."

-The deterministic crowd suggests that decisions may be altered by cognitive biases, noise in our environment, our hormones, childhood impacts, our DNA, and many other factors we have little control.
+The deterministic crowd suggests our decisions may be altered by cognitive biases, noise in our environment, hormones, childhood impacts, our DNA, and many other factors over which we have little control.
 This is true.
 The point is, when it comes time to make a choice, there is a consistent, repeatable decision process we can rely upon to make the best decision despite those factors.
 By practicing and regularly using the best decision process, we can achieve free will.

 We also need to get accustomed to how Bayesian Inference uses probabilities to make belief evaluations.
 This means nothing is certain unless it has already happened AND we need to appropriately evaluate that past reality. [vi] Bayesian Inference requires us to place probabilistic bets on the future.
 By chunking the belief evaluation down into its subparts, Bayesian Inference provides an approach to making accurate belief forecasts and regularly updating those forecasts. [vii] Once you get used to the Bayesian approach, you will find updating your beliefs to be quick, easy, and ACCURATE!
 This is the essence of expressing our free will.
 At the end of the article, we suggest a smartphone tool to make those belief updates even easier.
 Choice architecture, the toolset of behavioral economists, has made great strides to help people intuitively express Bayesian probabilities.